 I was wrong.

-Bardians helped me meet some folks who have changed the entire fabric of everything I have gone on to accomplish in human rights and in the arts.
+Bardians helped me meet some folks who have altered the fabric of my endeavors in human rights and the arts.

 Obviously, going to NYC may have helped too.
 Many people in the publishing and arts world know Bard in New York, and they respect the vision fostered by the school’s ventures into adolescent education, and providing a space for the two nation theory through the establishment of the ONLY American university to have a presence in Gaza.